Some thoughts about unconscious bias* from a therapist’s perspective, with a handy resource list at the end of the article

 - Jane Elliot’s brown eyes/ blue eyes experiment

-Websites to browse or follow on social media:
+Websites to browse or people to follow on social media:

 - Everyday Feminism – covers a variety of intersecting issues, not just feminism